 Yes.
-A patient can still learn information about personal and familial cancer risks in addition to suggested cancer screening surveillance.
+A patient can still learn information about personal and family cancer risks in addition to suggested cancer screening surveillance.
 The risks, benefits and limitations of genetic testing need to be carefully considered.
-A Genetic Counselor can help navigate this process.
+Our genetic counselor can help navigate this process.

 Will insurance companies cover genetic testing?

 Genetic testing can be expensive and may be covered in many circumstances.
 Medical and family histories are important factors that help determine coverage.
-Some insurance policies have exclusions regarding genetic testing and in this circumstance, testing will likely not be covered.
+Some insurance policies have exclusions regarding genetic testing and in this circumstance testing will likely not be covered.
 Other insurance policies have additional criteria which need to be met prior to genetic testing.
-A Genetic Counselor will work with the testing lab to help determine coverage and financial assistance options.
+Our genetic counselor will work with the testing lab to help determine coverage and financial assistance options.